 In the field of KT, RIT has been used as part of desensitization protocols in ABO- and HLA-incompatible KT, treatment of AMR, post-transplant lymphoproliferative disorder, and recurrent nephrotic syndrome[62].
 In the first experience of RIT use in ABOi-KT recipients, Sawada et al[63] tried RIT, splenectomy, and double-filtration plasmapheresis (DFPP) for A1 to O ABOi-KT with persistent high anti-A antibody titer.
 The dosage of RIT was 375 mg/m2 per week for 4 wk pretransplant and there was no rebound of the titer after transplantation.
 Tyden et al[64] succeeded with 4 ABO incompatible recipients using RIT and antigen-specific IA (IAs) with standard immunosuppression, without splenectomy.
 In their protocol, RIT (375 mg/m2) was administered once 10 d prior to transplant which was enough to deplete peripheral B-cell.
 Moreover, its effect was long-active for at least 12 mo without any serious side effects.
 After these successful reports were published, RIT has replaced splenectomy in desensitization protocol.
 Recently, some have tried low dose of RIT or even omitting it in ABOi-KT protocol to avoid over-immunosuppression without compromising excellent outcomes[35, 42, 43, 55].

 Twenty-seven recipients who were diagnosed with steroid-resistant cell-mediated rejection or AMR received a single dose of RIT (375 mg/m2) as a salvage treatment[65], twenty-four (88.9%) among these improved renal function.
-Serum creatinine decreased from mean 5.6 mg /dl before the treatment to mean 0.95 mg/dl after the treatment.
+Serum creatinine decreased from mean 5.6 mg /dL before the treatment to mean 0.95 mg/dL after the treatment.
 RIT is useful to not only in AMR, but also in chronic antibody-mediated rejection (CAMR) prevention.
 Kohei et al[66] observed that ABOi-KT with RIT had a statistically significant lower rate of CAMR at 2 years posttransplant than living ABOc-KT (3.5% vs 28.9%).
 However, this beneficial effect of RIT needs independent verification.

 Antibody depletion